reactabular/reactabular/packages/reactabular-table/README.md

 `Table.Body` renders table `rows` within a `Table.Provider` context.
 It accepts either an array of objects or an array of arrays (see the [Excel example](/examples/excel)).
 In the former case you should define a `rowKey`.
 This allows React to render in a more performant way.

+Most often you'll define `rowKey` as a string.
+An alternative is to define it using a function like this: `rowKey={({ rowData, rowIndex }) => rowData.nested.id}`.
+This is useful if your key is nested or related to some other data.
+Another way to avoid this problem is to generate the field using `reactabular-resolve` and then point to that through a string.

+**Example:**

 ```react
 <Table.Provider
   className="pure-table pure-table-striped"